PRO BONO OPPORTUNITIES

 Student Liaisons - Keira Leventhal and Lisa McConnell

 Placement Contact - John Winicov, Esq., Attorney

 The Face to Face Legal Center protects the human, civil and legal rights of low income and homeless individuals.
 It bridges the “justice gap” by offering free legal services to individuals who live below 150% of the Federal Poverty Level.
-The center is staffed by volunteer attorneys and law students; it provides a full range of legal services from consumer to family law.
+The center is staffed by two full-time attorneys and a legal assistant; it provides a full range of legal services from consumer to family law.
 Our Legal Center’s nationally recognized birth certificate clinic helps countless people secure legal identification without which they are prevented from full participation in society.